Prive082/Project2Submission/REPORT.md

 with the function's argument `arg`, which together consists the code of a thread.
-This function will create a `uthread_tcb` for the new thread, schedule the thread for execution by calling the function `uthread_ctx_init` and store the thread in `uthreadQueue`.
+This function will create a `uthread_tcb` for the new thread, schedule the thread for execution by calling the function `uthread_ctx_init` and store the thread in `waitingQueue`.

 `void uthread_yield(void)`
-This function yields the currently executing thread by calling the function `uthread_ctx_switch` to perform context switch between the current thread and the new thread dequeued from the `uthreadQueue`.
-While performing the context switch, the new thread will replace the previous thread as the `currentThread`, and the previous thread will be enqueued back to the `uthreadQueue`, waiting to be scheduled in the future.
+This function yields the currently executing thread by calling the function `uthread_ctx_switch` to perform context switch between the current thread and the new thread dequeued from the `waitingQueue`.
+While performing the context switch, the new thread will replace the previous thread as the `currentThread`, and the previous thread will be enqueued back to the `waitingQueue`, waiting to be scheduled in the future.

 `void uthread_exit(void)`